caseydailey/blog-site/README.md

 This is a bare bones, MVP, personal site with a blog  made in Django.
 Submitted to fulfill the basic requirements of my long overdue "Capstone" project.
-I look forward to soon digging in on a cool personal project when circumstances permit, but for now I humbly submit this old project, copied over from a tutorial done back in may, and presented here to say
+I look forward to soon digging in on a cool personal project when circumstances permit, but for now I humbly submit this old project, based on a tutorial done back in may, and presented here to say

 "Here you go.
 Hope this works."